 How to start

-metavision_detection_and_tracking_pipeline --record-file <RAW file to process> --object-detector-dir /path/to/model --display
+metavision_detection_and_tracking_pipeline --record-file <event file to process> --object-detector-dir /path/to/model --display

-metavision_detection_and_tracking_pipeline.exe --record-file <RAW file to process> --object-detector-dir /path/to/model --display
+metavision_detection_and_tracking_pipeline.exe --record-file <event file to process> --object-detector-dir /path/to/model --display

 The sample comes with extensive functionalities covering the following aspects: